msengbe/Data-Analyst-Portfolio/README.md

 ## ✨ About Me

 I’m a **Data Analyst** passionate about transforming raw data into meaningful insights that support **strategy, performance improvement, and clarity**.
+I work across the full analytics lifecycle—from data cleaning and exploratory analysis to predictive modeling, visualization, and interpretation.

-I enjoy working at the intersection of data and storytelling, where thoughtful analysis meets intuitive design.
-My work blends **technical rigor** with **clean storytelling**, creating models and visualizations that help decision-makers understand not just the “what,” but the “why.”
+My work blends **technical rigor** with **clean storytelling**, focusing on models and dashboards that translate complex data into insights decision-makers can confidently act on.

 ---